Tzvet05/INDULC/README.md

 Run the assembler using
 `./indulc {input}`

-`{input}` is the mandatory input text file containing the program to assemble.
+`{input}` is the mandatory input file from which the INDUL code is read.
-INDULC must have reading permissions for it.

-The default output file in which the assembled machine code is written is named `a.out`.
-This name can be changed using the "output file" option (see further down).
-If it does not exist, INDULC will create it.
-If it already exists, INDULC must have writing permissions for it.

-The default input file from which the ISA is read is named `isa.json`.
+The mandatory default input file from which the ISA is read is named `isa.json`.
 This name can be changed using the "ISA file" option (see further down).
-INDULC must have reading permissions for it.

-The default input file from which the signals are read is named `signals.json`.
+The default input file from which the Factorio signals are read is named `signals.json`.
 This name can be changed using the "signals file" option (see further down).

+The optional default output file in which the blueprint string can be written is named `[input]_string.txt`, where `[input]` is the name of the input file.

+The optional output file in which the assembled machine code can be written is named `[input]_machine_code.bin` or `[input]_machine_code.txt`, where `[input]` is the name of the input file.

+The optional output file in which the Json blueprint object can be written is named `[input]_blueprint.json`, where `[input]` is the name of the input file.

-INDULC must have reading permissions for it.
+INDULC must have reading permissions for all the input files.
+If the output files do not exist, INDULC will create them.
+If they already exist, INDULC must have writing permissions for them, and they will be overwritten.

 ### Options